Wodan58/Joy/README.md

     done
     grep -l false *.out

 There are some false positives.
+The test files assume that usrlib.joy was included successfully.

 See also
 --------